yohanesgultom/FaceDetect/README.md

 ```
 The output file will be in `[image name].merged.[image ext]`

-Replace faces in multiple images in a directory.
+### Replace faces in multiple images in a directory

 Usage:
 ```
 python face_replace_multi.py [xml config] [replacement image] [input dir containing images] [output dir]
 ```